Ross Gigg: Junior Football

 Gigg played all of his junior football with the Blacktown Leagues club, now Blacktown City RLFC (Blacktown Bears) in the Penrith district.
 He captained the Penrith SG Ball team in 1971 and the Jersey Flegg team in 1973.
-Both of these teams made it through to the final - only to lose both times.
+Both of these teams made it through to the final – only to lose both times.
 His favoured position at this stage was five-eighth.
 Gigg was also a competitive athlete, making it to the final of the 400 metres and coming second in Javelin at the 1974 NSW State carnival.

 In 1973 as a 17-year-old he was appointed captain of a combined Penrith under 18's team that toured New Zealand, and was subsequently graded for the 1974 season.
-See Penrith Panthers.

 Playing career

 As an 18-year-old still attending school, Gigg started 1974 in the lower grades but started to make appearances in the top squad by mid year.
 He played on the wing in the inaugural Amco Cup final, and by the end of the year was making regular appearances in first grade.
 By the start of the 1975 season Gigg was firmly established in the top grade as a Centre, and his form that year saw him take out Penrith's player of the year award, quite an achievement for a 19-year-old.

 The years 1975-79 were frustrating ones as a regular first grader in a Penrith team that struggled to make an impact on the competition.
 1979 saw a serious knee injury that sidelined him for a lengthy period mid season.

 In 1980-81 he spent some time away from Penrith, playing in the Group 10 competition with Lithgow Shamrocks, before returning to Penrith in 1982.
 He played every first grade game in his last year in 1984 where the team missed the play-offs by one game.
 See History of the Penrith Panthers.